 When to Use Lower ISO Settings

 As stated earlier, the most basic function of ISO is to brighten photos that are too dark and/or underexposed, often because they were taken in environments with insufficient light.
-However, when there is sufficient (or an abundance of) light, you will want to keep your ISO value as low as possible.
-If too high an ISO setting is used in such areas, you’ll often find yourself with an image or images that are overly bright, leaving you with washed out, overexposed photos.
+However, when there is sufficient (or abundant) light, you will want to keep your ISO value reasonably low.
+If too high an ISO setting is used in such a situation, you could find yourself with overexposed images and clipped highlights.

-Often times, photographers will refer to ISO as the “third aspect” of the exposure triangle, not in the sense that it’s less important to them than the other two, but rather that they determine their aperture and shutter speed settings before they make any adjustments in their ISO values.
+Often times, photographers will refer to ISO as the “third” aspect of the exposure triangle.
+This is not because it’s less important than the other two, but rather because many photographers determine their aperture and shutter speed settings before they make any adjustments in their ISO values.
 This approach allows you to select your more dynamic settings first in order to tell whether raising your ISO value is necessary or if you can leave your native ISO in place.